Pain/Art

 About Me

-I am a writer, an editor, an entertainment journalist, and a linguist; I am a published poet and short storyist, a former entertainment columnist, magazine editor, and college-level English tutor.
-My expertise is on pop culture, media, and film - especially when viewed critically and through a progressive lens.
+I am a writer, an editor, a hockey content writer, and a linguist; I am a published poet and short storyist, a former entertainment journalist, magazine editor, and college-level English tutor.
+My expertise is on pop culture, media, and film - especially when viewed critically and through a progressive lens